Input Validation and Schema Enforcement

 extra = "forbid"

-Normalise before validating:
+Normalise before you validate

-• URL encoding: %2e%2e%2f = ../
+• URL encoding. %2e%2e%2f is just ../ wearing a disguise.